mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1007 out of 1589 answered this question in 2021</p>

-Here are the most recurring topics:
+Here are the most recurring topics for improvement:

-- **More components:** We continue to see requests for more advanced components, following last year's pattern, such as Charts, Forms, and Calendar, to name a few.
+- **More components:** We continue to see requests for more advanced components such as charts, forms, and calendars, to name a few.
-- **More examples:** Knowing the "officially recommended" ways of using any product is always helpful.
-We know that many of the learning resources you find out there right now are outdated (based on v4), so that's absolutely worth of investing.
+- **More examples:** Many of the existing learning resources out there are now outdated following the v5 upgrade, so we have a lot of work to do to show you how to make the most of our products.
-- **Provide more themes:** Even with the launch of Material v3, Material Design has long been a design language that some find outdated.
-That's why we are working on a second design system, thought to offer everything that the current Material package does (component quantity and quality) but with an alternative design direction.
+- **Provide more themes:** Even with the launch of Material v3, Material Design is seen as outdated by many.
+That's why we're working on a second design system that will offer the same high standard of quality as Material, but with an alternative design direction.
 - **Fewer breaking changes:** MUI Core v5 definitely introduced some important breaking changes, especially because of the new styling solution.
-We’ll continue to explore the v5 migration topic across the post but, for now, it's good to share that we don’t expect to release any major this year.
-In fact, we aim for majors happening with at least 12 months apart from each other.
+Rest assured that we don’t expect to release any major updates this year—in fact, we aim to keep majors at least 12 months apart from each other.
-- **Improve customization:** Many of the entries for customization ask for making it easier, to add more examples of common customization use-cases (like font-family and primary/secondary color change), and improvements to theme capabilities.
-Even with the popularity of emotion and styled-components, there continues to be an enourmous need to facilitate customization.
+- **Improve customization:** Common requests include making customization easier, providing more examples of common use-cases (like font-family and primary/secondary colors), and improving to theme capabilities.
+Even with the popularity of Emotion and styled-components, there continues to be an enormous need to facilitate customization.

-If you have requests or ideas for improving the above-mentioned topics, here are a few tips to have them prioritized faster:
+Got ideas for improvements?
+Please share them with us!
+Here's how to make sure that your requests get top priority:

-- In both MUI Core and X repositories, you should label a request issue with `Waiting for upvotes`.
-If your issue gains a significant amount of upvotes, it will definitely get our attention and consideration.
+- When you create an issue to request features or components in the MUI Core or X repositories, we'll label it as `Waiting for upvotes`.
+The more votes your issue receives, the higher a priority it will become—so make sure to structure, research, and justify your request so it resonates with other community members.
-- When requesting more components, make sure to benchmark existing implementations of it in the wild as it’s very helpful to see where they succeed and fail, as upfront learning content.
-It’s also great to explain as best as you can what is the problem you’re trying to solve.
-Oftentimes, an already available component might already solve it.
+- When requesting a new component, make sure to benchmark existing implementations of it in the wild so we can see what works and what we could better.
+- Try to explain the problem you're having as clearly as possible — it's often the case that we already have a component to solve it.
-- If you're requesting easier customization, make sure to demonstrate the desired outcome and explain as detailed as you can the doubts you're facing.
-Very frequently these questions showcase opportunities to increase documentation quality.
+- If you're requesting easier customization, make sure to demonstrate the desired outcome, and explain where you're having trouble in as much detail as you can.
+These requests often highlight opportunities for us to improve our documentation.

 ## Your product